ChenaLi0816/mydiantp/README.md

 #### instruct form
 - method (url version) [params]
-- (url version) can be replace by "-d" to use the default instruction.(recommended)
+- (url version) can be replace by "-d" to use the default config.(recommended)